Exclusive: China steel giant Baowu in talks to take over rival Magang - sources

 Baowu had total assets worth 745.6 billion yuan at the end of 2017, while Magang’s were valued at 72.2 billion yuan.

-Both producers sell the bulk of their output at home, although Baoshan Iron & Steel, Baowu’s listed unit, exported 3.8 million tonnes last year, about 8 percent of its total output.
+Both producers sell the bulk of their output at home, although Baoshan Iron & Steel (600019.SS), Baowu’s listed unit, exported 3.8 million tonnes last year, about 8 percent of its total output.
 China is the world’s top steel exporter.

 The takeover could take a different route than the Baosteel-Wuhan union, two of the sources said.
 Baosteel bought Wuhan Steel at 2.56 yuan per share by issuing new shares at 4.60 yuan per share, valuing Wuhan at around 3 billion yuan.